 They all live together in one “house” (if you can even call it that) – an open space without doors.
 Beds, as we know it, did not exist.
 Their “beds“ were made out of wood and thick ropes.
 Placed between self-made, artistic clay pieces inside their shop, they were also being used as benches to sit on.
 The 3 of them (father, mother, baby) had to share and squeeze into one “bed“.

-Their kitchen wasn’t more than a whole in the ground with an open fire.
+Their kitchen wasn’t more than a hole in the ground with an open fire.

 This place is known as “Potter House“ because of its creative artwork with clay.
 We also had the pleasure to try making pieces ourselves.
 It isn’t as easy as it looks.

-He explains us the stamping, sewing and coloring process.
+He explains to us the stamping, sewing, and coloring process.
 I was pretty amazed that they do it all by hand.